UQ-RCC/hpc-docs/guides/conda-environment.md

 ## Changing the location of conda environments and package caches

 On Bunya the home directory has 50GB of space and 1 million files to allow installation of environments.
-However, in case this is to install shared environments into `/scratch` which is also needed on Wiener, this is an easy way to do this.
+However, in case this is to install shared environments into `/scratch`, this is an easy way to do this.

-The home directoy on Wiener is very small (5GB) and it is advised to install conda environments into scratch.
 To have this setup so environments are installed in a different location automatically and also found it is best to use the [Conda configuration file](https://docs.conda.io/projects/conda/en/latest/user-guide/configuration/use-condarc.html), `.condarc`.
 See specifically instructions on envs location [here](https://docs.conda.io/projects/conda/en/latest/user-guide/configuration/use-condarc.html#specify-environment-directories-envs-dirs).

 In your home directory open the `.condarc` file.
 You can use `nano` for this or `vi`, what ever you are comfortable with.